Construction notice: Several parking lots will be repaved on Main Campus beginning Monday, July 12. Please use lots D and F for parking.

 Steps to Apply for Non-Profit Sponsored In-State Tuition

-Please note that due to Coronovirus (COVID-19), all Durham Tech campuses have been closed and we can only accept documents submitted through the CGL Secure Electronic Document Submission System or mailed to International Student Services/Center for the Global Learner at Durham Tech (1637 E. Lawson St, Durham, NC 27703).
-Placement testing and advising are also available via virtual means.
-Email email@example.com if you have questions.
+Students or applicants who need to submit documentation to International Student Services should do this via the secure Electronic Document Submission Process or mailed to International Student Services/Center for the Global Learner at Durham Tech (1637 E. Lawson St, Durham, NC 27703).
+Email email@example.com with questions.

 Note: Undocumented students or those approved for Deferred Action for Childhood Arrivals (DACA) do not currently qualify for non-profit sponsorship.